-Marketing is everything in 2021.
+Marketing can mean a lot for your podcast.
 If no one knows about your podcast, does it even exist?
 You’re putting so much efforts in planning and producing your podcast, so investing some time in the marketing side as well is key to make a progress!

 So what is podcast marketing anyway?